solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 1. Go to the relevant account.
 2. Settings > "Manage Signers".
-3. Click "Add Co-Signer" on the top right corner of the page.
+3. Select "Add Co-Signer" on the top right corner of the page.
 4. Add the public key of the co-signer and enter the number of required co-signers for every transaction.
-Click "Apply Changes" to confirm it.
+Select "Apply Changes" to confirm it.

 ![null](/images/blue-3.png)